seantrott/seantrott.github.io/teaching.md

 ## Additional information

 In Spring 2019, [Pamela Rivière](https://pdrivier.github.io/about/) and I organized a course and speaker series called: **Data Practices (in the 21st century)**.
 The course featured speakers from a number of departments, including: Anthropology, Computer Science and Engineering, and History.
-The syllabus can be found [here](https://cogs200sp2019.wordpress.com/2019/03/30/syllabus/).